Suite # 9, 1st Floor, Fareed Chamber, Abdullah Haroon Road Saddar, Karachi, 74400, Pakistan

 Deriving value from intellectual property and preventing others from deriving value from it is an important responsibility of any company.
 Intellectual property can take many forms.
 Intellectual property is an intangible asset, but it can be more valuable than a company’s physical assets.
 Intellectual property can represent a competitive advantage and as a result is closely guarded and protected by the company that owns the property.

 Intellectual property can consist of many types of intangibles, and some of the most common are listed below.

-Copyright is a type of weapon given to the creator to protect his creation by giving the authors and creators of original content the right to use, copy or reproduce their content, like music artists.
+In addition Copyright is a type of weapon given to the creator to protect his creation by giving the authors and creators of original content the right to use, copy or reproduce there content, like music artists.
 Books are owned by the authors.
 Copyright also states that the original creator will allow anyone by agreement to use the work if they wish.
 Read Int.
 Copyright System

 A franchise is a license granted to a franchisee of a company, individual or party to use the franchisor’s name, trademarks, proprietary know-how and processes.
 Franchisees are typically small business owners or entrepreneurs who operate stores or franchises.
 A license allows a franchisee to sell products or provide services in the company’s name.
 In return, the franchisor is paid initiation fees and ongoing license fees by the franchisee.
 Examples of companies that have adopted the franchise business model include Gloria Jeans and Nandos Corporation.